Young Feminists Go Live to Protect Women's Reproductive Rights

 Amanda Valez is disappointed by Facebook conversations that denounce feminism as “antiquated” or “stupid” rather than engaging in “a meaningful conversation about our differences.”
 Similarly, Who Needs Feminism? cofounder Kendrick hopes to counter any “negative stigma” associated with feminism that “diminishes the potential power and success of a movement addressing gender inequity.”

 With this weekend’s Unite Against the War on Women rallies, young feminists believe the merging of social media with age-old street protests will propel this movement both on and off computer screens—and have a profound influence on mainstream society.

 “Overall, the last few weeks have been very enjoyable as I’ve helped my friends plan the rally,” Valez said.
 “I’ve seen how many people want to attend or get involved with our event in a larger, more meaningful way.”

-More articles in WMC News & Features by Category: Feminism, Health, Media, Politics
+More articles by Category: Feminism, Health, Media, Politics